ONTAP 9 Manuals ( CA08871-402 )

 Changes inside the VM

 If the ransomware attack targets the VM and files inside of the VM are altered without making changes outside the VM, ARP detects the threat if the default entropy of the VM is low (for example .txt, .docx, or .mp4 files).
-Although ARP will create a protective Snapshot in this scenario, it will not generate a threat alert because the file extensions outside of the VM have not been tampered with.
+Although ARP creates a protective Snapshot in this scenario, it does not generate a threat alert because the file extensions outside of the VM have not been tampered with.

 Unsupported configurations